-“When I sat down to write this blog on the topic of ‘body image’, my instinct was to give a whistle-stop tour of my life as someone with Atypical Anorexia.
+“When I sat down to write this blog, my instinct was to give a whistle-stop tour of my life as someone with Atypical Anorexia.
 This tour might have included some additional stops at OCD Town (where everything is super controlled but terribly distressing) and Clinical Depression City (this would definitely be an underground station where the poor lighting tricks you into thinking you’ll never get out).

 But I feel that, if I was to write my story in this form, it would need to have a beginning, a middle and an end (preferably a happy one), when I believe that recovery isn’t something that you complete.
 It’s something you may have to continue working on throughout your life.
 So, in this vein, where recovery is a constantly evolving process – one which can be amazing, terrifying, soul destroying and necessary – I thought I would write a blog about the 9 things that I have learned from my Eating Disorder.
 So, here goes!

-1. An eating disorder teaches you nothing.
-Whichever form it shows itself, it robs you of everything – sometimes your hair, sometimes your job or relationship, sometimes the vital muscles needed for your organs to continue working and, in a worryingly large number of cases, your life.
-The only thing that it teaches you anything worth holding on to is recovery.
+1. Whichever form it shows itself, an Eating Disorder robs you of everything – sometimes your hair, sometimes your job or relationship, sometimes the vital muscles needed for your organs to continue working and, in a worryingly large number of cases, your life.
+The only thing that it teaches you is that anything worth holding on to is recovery.

 3. You don’t have to be hospitalised to have a serious eating disorder and you don’t need to be hospitalised to recover.
 I only got better after leaving an inpatient unit – I responded better to community treatments.
 Like all mental health disorders, it’s about finding out what works for you.